 - Impact on your ability to work and loss of future earnings.

-- Costs related to prosthetics, home adaptations, specialist equipment and ongoing rehabilitation.
+- Other costs related to prosthetics, home adaptations, specialist equipment and ongoing rehabilitation.

 - The psychological impact and any therapy required.